tiimgreen/toc/README.md

 # Toc

-Toc, inspired by [tco](https://github.com/pazdera/tco) and [colored](https://github.com/defunkt/colored), is a simple Ruby Gem allowing you to colour any outputs to the console.
+Toc is a simple Ruby Gem allowing you to colour outputs to the console.

+### Inspiration

+Toc inspired by [tco](https://github.com/pazdera/tco) and [colored](https://github.com/defunkt/colored).
+It is written with simplicity and usability in mind.

 ### Usage